-Tucked away upstairs in the craft workshops of Orchard Square, Bear Tree has been set up by Joe Blanchard, a familiar face to many who have flicked through Record Collector’s vinyl shop over the past five years.
-Bear Tree Records has an emphasis on hand-picked, high quality vinyl-only releases – ranging from indie, punk and metal through to jazz, electronica, krautrock and obscure soundtracks.
-Each record comes with a personal description from Joe, meaning that you will almost certainly walk out with that forgotten 14th album by Popul Vuh, as well as the new Joanna Newsom LP you actually went in for.
+Bear Tree Records was set up in 2015 by Joe Blanchard, a familiar face to many who have flicked through Record Collector’s vinyl racks over the years.
+Originally tucked away upstairs in the craft workshops of Orchard Square before it moved to a bigger spot in The Forum in 2018, the shop has an emphasis on handpicked, high quality vinyl – ranging from indie, punk and metal through to jazz, electronica, krautrock and obscure soundtracks.
+Each record comes with a personal description from Joe, meaning that you will almost certainly walk out with that forgotten fourteenth album by Popul Vuh as well as the Joanna Newsom LP you actually went in for.

 Can you tell us a little bit about your background?

 I’ve worked in various record shops – Selectadisc in Nottingham, Jack’s, and then Record Collector.
 I once had a small record shop called Blackest Rainbow, focusing on underground experimental music, from avant-garde jazz to outsider folk and noise.
 Unfortunately the shop didn’t last very long but out of that my record label was born, also called Blackest Rainbow, which has been successful since it started in 2006.
 Blackest Rainbow has released various projects by all kinds of artists and bands from all over the world.
 Initially it was extremely small run cassette and CDRs, now I almost exclusively do vinyl-only releases.

 What made you decide to open Bear Tree Records?

 I’d been considering doing something of my own again for some time, and finding the right place was the main issue.
 There are plenty of empty units in the city centre but not much that is available for a reasonable price to start up something new.
 It would have been easy to just do something online, but I really wanted to do a shop that people can come to, hang out in, browse with their hands and eyes.
 Finally, I found the unit in Orchard Square.